1jour1vin

 Wine rated (2022 guide) 96/100

 What energy and detail in Gaffelière 2020!
-The wine stands out for its vigor, but also its finesse and its ability to completely positivize the constraints of the vintage.
-Juicy in character, it has a lively, incisive acid structure, while its perfectly integrated tannins offer power.
-This Gaffelière seems to me to be very accomplished, high-performing and capable of lasting for decades to come.
-The turnaround begun in 2017 had been decisive, with the level of La Gaffelière surpassing the glory of yesteryear, highlighting its membership of Saint-Emilion's elite.
+The wine stands out for its vigor, but also for its finesse and its ability to completely overcome the constraints of the vintage.
+Juicy in character, it has a lively and incisive acid structure, while its perfectly integrated tannins offer power.
+This Gaffelière seems to me to be very accomplished, high-performing, and capable of aging well for decades to come.
+The shift that began in 2017 was decisive, with La Gaffelière surpassing its former glory and highlighting its place among the elite of Saint-Emilion.
 I'm just saying!
-A great success story to follow.
+A very fine achievement to follow as it evolves.
 2026-2055

 Customer rating